 By now we are all too familiar with the sobering statistic that almost 40% of American adults are not able to cover a $400 emergency with cash or savings.
 As the economic impacts of COVID 19 ravaged the economy, individuals working in the hardest-hit industries, primarily BIPOC, were left with few options, especially those left out of any federal relief.
 While community-based organizations rallied to provide direct cash assistance, many already understood that a one-time cash payment would not be enough to restore the economic security of lower-income families.
 How can we learn from this moment?
 How might we reimagine a system that provides sufficient and inclusive support to all members of society?

-Join us as we hear from leading community-based providers and key thought leaders on the front lines who have been involved with providing direct cash assistance for years.
-Panelists will share outcomes from their COVID relief efforts and longer-term guaranteed income initiatives as well as discuss the opportunity for bold and inclusive policies and innovations such as expanding the safety net, guaranteed basic income, and others.
-This is an opportunity for funders who are considering new yet tested approaches to address income inequality and economic security in a new world.
+On December 8, 2020, we held a webinar to hear from leading community-based providers and key thought leaders on the front lines who have been involved with providing direct cash assistance for years.
+Panelists shared outcomes from their COVID relief efforts and longer-term guaranteed income initiatives as well as discussed the opportunity for bold and inclusive policies and innovations such as expanding the safety net, guaranteed basic income, and others.
+This was an opportunity for funders who are considering new yet tested approaches to address income inequality and economic security in a new world.